 Around late 2005, jonnyGURU.com moved to "Blogspot."
 But because of the "remote hosting" and limited "control" of the content, less than one year later Jon upgraded his Tera-Byte account and moved everything back to his own server where jonnyGURU.com rested for a few years.

 In late 2007, Tazz took over handling the webwork trying to help Jon out.
-Starting in 2008, Tazz changed out the site to an updated setup to speed up the content input process, while at the same time OklahomaWolf took over the PSU testing process.
+Starting in 2008 when Tazz officially took over the site, he changed out the layout to an updated setup that would speed up the content input process.
+At the same time OklahomaWolf took over the majority of the PSU testing.
 The site was also moved to a dedicated server which is hosted by Modders-Inc.com.